georgeyhere/Toast-RV32i/README.md

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.

+- Objectives:

+     - Produce a core that is capable of running the RV32ui unit tests from official [riscv-tests](https://github.com/riscv/riscv-tests) repo
+     - Utilize synthesizable SystemVerilog features
+     - Gain familiarity with Linux environment

 <h1> Files in this Repository </h1>